Jomunyzx/DiscordThemes/README.md

 1. Download the `neonglow.theme.css` file from the `themes` folder.
 2. Follow the same installation steps as for NightMode++.

-## Contribution

-Contributions are welcome!
-If you have a theme you'd like to share, feel free to submit a pull request.

 ## Support

-For any questions or issues, please open an [issue](https://github.com/yourusername/DiscordThemes/issues) on GitHub.
+For any questions or issues, please open an [issue](https://github.com/Jomunyzx/DiscordThemes/issues) on GitHub.

 ## License